 Stem Cell Treatment for Lupus

-Stem cell therapy is a new alternative treatment to help manage the symptoms of lupus.
+Stem cell treatment for lupus is a new alternative therapy to help manage the symptoms of this disease.
 Stemedix uses adipose, bone marrow aspirate or umbilical cord derived stem cells as methods of therapy for you in your journey to wellness.
 These regenerative therapies help the body’s natural healing process work faster and more effectively.
 These stem cells have the potential to replace countless cells of the body.
 Recent research in the advancement of stem cell therapy has shown that restoration of damaged cells through this treatment is possible.
-Results of several early clinical studies of stem cell transplantation for lupus have been promising.
+Results of several early clinical studies of stem cell treatment for lupus have been promising.
 In one study, half of the patients remained disease-free five years after undergoing the procedure.
 This breakthrough in regenerative medicine shines a light of hope on those battling this degenerative disease.
 Improvements have been seen in the following symptoms after treatment:

 - Improvements in tissue function